The new Android Lollipop card widget

 Corner Radius and Background Color

-CardView offers properties that you can use to control its
+CardView offers attributes that you can use to control its

 corner radius and its background color.
 These two properties allow